 Policy, (including link to objectives) Indicator Number Indicator Target Trigger Point Outcome Comment M01: Broad geographical approach to supply of aggregates 1 Percentage of approved applications which are consistent with policy 100% of relevant approvals are consistent with policy More than1 application approved goes against policy in any one year.
 0 All minerals and waste approvals consistent with this policy M02: Provision of sand and gravel 2 Maintenance of at least 7 year landbank based on assumed supply rate of 2.44mtpa Landbank exceeds 7 years throughout the plan period Landbank falls below 7 years for 12 months in two consecutive years.
-2022: Landbank 15.1 years Sales: 1.5mt 2021: Landbank 16.4 years Sales: 1.5mt Landbank above 7 years minimum M03: Overall distribution of sand and gravel provision 3 Distribution of sand and gravel provision to be in line with policy Sand and gravel provision of 50% Southwards distribution 45% Northwards distribution 5% sand Ratio of provision by area changes by more than 5% points for 2 consecutive years 2022: South:60% North: 35% Sand:5% 2021: South:59% North: 36% Sand: 5% MWJP not adopted until February 2022, so the year 2022 counts as year 1, the year 2023 will be year 2.
-There is a 5% change in 2022 compared with Policy M03 M04: Landbanks for sand and gravel 4 Maintenance of at least 7 year landbank for each subdivision based on assumed supply rate Landbank exceeds 7 years throughout the plan period for each subdivision.
-If landbank falls below 7 years for 2 consecutive years 2022: Landbank 15.1 years Landbank above 7 years minimum
+2023: Landbank 14.4 years Sales: 1.3mt 2022: Landbank 15.1 years Sales: 1.5mt Landbank above 7 years minimum M03: Overall distribution of sand and gravel provision 3 Distribution of sand and gravel provision to be in line with policy Sand and gravel provision of 50% Southwards distribution 45% Northwards distribution 5% sand Ratio of provision by area changes by more than 5% points for 2 consecutive years 2023: South:59% North: 36% Sand:5% 2022: South:60% North: 35% Sand: 5% MWJP not adopted until February 2022, so the year 2022 counts as year 1, year 2023 is year 2.
+There is more than a 5% change in 2022 and 2023 compared with figures in Policy M03

-Policy, (including link to objectives) Indicator Number Indicator Target Trigger Point Outcome Comment 2015: Landbank 8.0 years M05: Provision of crushed rock Linked to 5 Maintenance of at least 10 year landbank based on assumed supply rate of 3.75mtpa overall of which 1.5mtpa Magnesian limestone.
+Policy, (including link to objectives) Indicator Number Indicator Target Trigger Point Outcome Comment M04: Landbanks for sand and gravel 4 Maintenance of at least 7 year landbank for each subdivision based on assumed supply rate Landbank exceeds 7 years throughout the plan period for each subdivision.
+If landbank falls below 7 years for 2 consecutive years 2023: Landbank 14.4 years 2022: Landbank 15.1 years Landbank above 7 years minimum M05: Provision of crushed rock Linked to 5 Maintenance of at least 10 year landbank based on assumed supply rate of 3.75mtpa overall of which 1.5mtpa Magnesian limestone.
 Landbank exceeds 10 years throughout the plan period.
 Landbank falls below 10 years for 2 consecutive years.
-2022: Landbank 22.5 years 2021: Landbank 27.6 years 2022: Sales 3.1mt of which 1.4mt was magnesian limestone 2021: Sales 3.3mt of which 1.4mt was magnesian limestone Landbank above 10 years minimum M06: Maintenance of landbanks for crushed rock 6 Maintenance of at least 10 year landbank based on assumed supply rate.
+2023: Landbank 24.9 years 2022: Landbank 22.5 years 2023: Sales 3.1mt of which 1.4mt was magnesian limestone 2022: Sales 3.1mt of which 1.4mt was magnesian limestone Landbank above 10 years minimum M06: Maintenance of landbanks for crushed rock 6 Maintenance of at least 10 year landbank based on assumed supply rate.
 Maintain a landbank of at least 10 years for crushed rock Landbank for Magnesian limestone exceeds 10 years.
 Landbank falls below 10 years for 2 consecutive years.
-2022: Landbank 27.6 years 2021: Landbank 22.5 years Landbank above 10 years minimum M07: Meeting concreting sand and gravel requirements 7 Sufficient permitted reserves are available through site allocations and Areas of Search to meet forecast requirements during the plan period.
-Maintenance of at least 7 year landbank Landbank falls below 7 years for 2 consecutive years and allocations are not available to make 2022: Landbank 15.1 years 2021: Landbank16.4 years Landbank above 7 years minimum
+2023: Landbank 24.9 years 2022: Landbank 27.6 years Landbank above 10 years minimum M07: Meeting concreting sand 7 Sufficient permitted reserves are available through site allocations and Maintenance of at least 7 year landbank Landbank falls below 7 years for 2 consecutive 2023: Landbank 14.4 years Landbank above 7 years minimum